coddingtonbear/jira-select/docs/query.rst

 and avoid the slow process of requesting records from jira after every change.

-Note that e cache parameter can be in one of two forms:
+Note that the cache parameter can be in one of two forms:

 .. code-block:: yaml